 An incredible follow up to a strong start.
 The situation is different, the stakes are higher, and the answers still few and far between, but the train has left the station and things pick up even more steam as several new (and newly realized) characters propel the story of Area X forward.

 As an unabashed Twin Peaks fan, Dukes’s well-researched tome dug deep, revealing aspects of the show that I was completely unaware of despite my otaku levels of obsession.
 He interviews nearly every person involved in the production of the show except for the ever-elusive Lynch himself and runs their words into a strong narrative that reveals the thrill of the show’s inception and the eventual lack of direction that left it adrift as season two ran into trouble.
-A great read for those who love the show, obviously, but also for those who want a window in the vagaries of TV production in the 90s.
+A great read for those who love the show, obviously, but also for those who want a window into the vagaries of TV production in the 90s.